julienrf/closely/README.md

 On the top left panel you can:

 - Look for a location to display (e.g. “Paris”),
-- Use your current location,
+- Or use your current location,
 - Hide the panel,
-- Select the kind of amenity to show on the map.
+- Select the kind of amenities to show on the map.

 On mobile devices, I recommend using the “add to home screen” feature (house with a plus button):

 ![a2hs](add-to-home-screen.png)

-Clicking on the hous with a plus button will add a shortcut to the web app on your home screen, for quicker access.
+Clicking on the house with a plus button will add a shortcut to the web app on your home screen, for quicker access.

 ## Contributing